-People with PTSD cannot just “get over” the trauma.
-In individuals with PTSD, the traumatic event still needs to be fully processed by the fear centers of the brain, and until that happens the trauma is re-experienced in its full intensity in response to current environmental cues that are associated with it (PTSD Recovery: How to Cope With Triggers).
+People with PTSD cannot just "get over" the trauma.
+In individuals with PTSD the traumatic event still needs to be fully processed by the fear centers of the brain, and until that happens the trauma is repeatedly re-experienced in its full intensity in response to current environmental cues that are associated with it.

-Anything in the environment which is reminiscent of the emotional reaction experienced by the individual at the time of the original trauma can act as a ‘trigger’.
+PTSD interferes with a person's ability to sleep, may make them more prone to anger/irritability and makes them almost constantly alert for danger (hypervigilant).
+One of the hallmarks of PTSD is an unusually strong startle response - for example, to loud or unexpected noises.
+Anything in the current environment which is reminiscent of the emotional reaction experienced by the individual at the time of the original trauma can act as a 'trigger'.
 That is, things in the here and now can put someone with PTSD back into the memory of the trauma but it is not experienced with the normal distance of an ordinary memory.

 Someone with PTSD may see, hear, feel, taste or smell parts or all of the memory of the traumatic event as if it was happening again, including the same sense of fear/helplessness and terror that occurred at the time.
 However, the person's reality testing capacity essentially remains intact so that they do know that the event is not really happening in the present - it 'just' feels like it is.